 Our team at McNamara & Associates pride ourselves on explaining the law and making you feel in control of the situation in complex areas of Court litigation.

-If you would like to discuss in more detail what you might expect when you attend Court on your matter please do not hesitate to contact one of our lawyers on 13 58 28.
+If you would like to discuss in more detail what you might expect when you attend Court on your matter please do not hesitate to contact one of our Ipswich Solicitors on 13 58 28.